marcelmedina/vs-code-dev-days-workshop/lessons/LESSON1.md

 Open the Copilot Chat and enter the following prompt:

 > Can you please generate a Kiota TypeScript client within `forecast/src/api` for `weather-forecast-swagger.json`?
+(Kiota CLI is already available)

 Copilot will:
 - Use the `kiota` CLI to generate a TypeScript client based on the OpenAPI definition.